-While this video explores the overlap between redlining, gentrification, and exclusion in San Francisco, these trends are common across the Bay Area.
+The video above explores the overlap between redlining, gentrification, and exclusion in San Francisco, but these trends are common across the Bay Area.
 Take a look at the GIFs below for quick overviews of the connections between redlining, gentrification, and exclusion in the East Bay and San Jose.

 87% of today's gentrifying areas in San Francisco were rated as "hazardous" (red) or "definitely declining" (yellow) by HOLC.

 45% of today's exclusionary areas in San Francisco were rated as "best" (green) or "still desirable" (blue) by HOLC.